 I maintain private studio lessons at the Suzuki

-Music Institute in Thornleigh (NSW), Lane
+Music Institute in Thornleigh (NSW).

-at Barker College.
-Previously I was
+Previously I was Head

-Head of Strings and taught cello at Browning
+of Strings and taught cello at Browning

 Street Studios (QLD).
 In addition to private tuition my students